-Based on these data, NHTSA concluded that, "passage of the [0.05% BAC] per se law had demonstrably positive impacts on highway safety in Utah."
-However, similar to potential impacts on driver behavior, NHTSA noted that evidence from Utah may not be generalizable to other states due to Utah's "low level of alcohol-impaired crashes relative to other [s]tates."
+Similar to potential impacts on driver behaviors, NHTSA noted that evidence from Utah may not be generalizable to other states due to Utah's "low level of alcohol-impaired crashes relative to other [s]tates."
 In other publications, NHTSA also noted "[s]everal external factors that affect alcohol-impaired driving fatalities, [including] geography, urbanization, road structure and conditions, and economic activity, as well as [s]tate laws and programs.
 For these reasons the current level of alcohol-impaired driving and the progress in reducing alcohol-impaired driving vary greatly [s]tate to [s]tate."
 In 2016 (the last full year of data before Utah's 0.05% per se BAC law took effect), 18% of fatal crashes in Utah involved alcohol-impaired driving, compared to 30% in the U.S. and 29% in Washington State.
 Since Utah experiences a much lower percentage of fatal alcohol-impaired driving crashes, the impact of lowering the DUI per se BAC in Washington State may not result in the same level of reduction of alcohol-impaired driving crashes and fatalities seen in Utah after the policy change.